zfcampus/apigility-documentation/recipes/join-tables.md

 ### Updating the resource

-As noted earlier, DB-Connected services have a "virtual" resource. zf-apigility creates a `ZF\Apigility\DbConnectedResource` instance that performs the various operations.
-We need to somehow alter this to use our new table gateway, and also use the new methods it presents.
-How do we do that?
+As noted earlier, DB-Connected services use a configuration-backed `ZF\Apigility\DbConnectedResource`. zf-apigility creates an instance of that class which then performs the various operations you allow.
+In order to use our new table gateway functionality, we will need to _extend_ that class, _override_ the relevent methods, and tell the container to use our new class.

-We will create a new class named after the resource already created for us, `Users\V1\Rest\Users\UsersResource`, making it an extension of `DbConnectedResource`; it will override the `fetch()` and `fetchAll()` methods.
+First, we will create a new class named after the resource already created for us, `Users\V1\Rest\Users\UsersResource`, making it an extension of `DbConnectedResource`; it will override the `fetch()` and `fetchAll()` methods.